folio-org/stripes/doc/quick-start.md

 Module developers and those wanting to use a local checkout of core Stripes components can use the convenient [`yarn link`](https://yarnpkg.com/en/docs/cli/link) command to set their platform to use the local copy.
 Simply run `yarn link` in your `somemodule` directory and then run `yarn link somemodule` in the platform's directory and repeat for each local dependency you wish to create symlinks for.

-For example, to link the Users module you would change to the directory you checked out of git and run:
+For example, to link the Users module you would change to the directory you checked out of git (ui-users) and run:
 ```
 yarn link
 ```